garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloud-sql.md

 ---
 title: Cloud SQL
+description: Connecting to Cloud SQL running in the private subnet of GCP VPC to your DevBox.
 ---
 # Cloud SQL

 Connecting to an Cloud SQL running in the private subnet of GCP VPC to your DevBox.

+If you're more of a visual learner, check out the [video tutorial](#video-walkthrough)!

 ## Architecture Diagram